CarlosVRL/trading-view-webhook-crypto-bot/README.md

 This process assumes you have Python (3) installed.

 ```
-pip install virtualenv # if you don't already have virtualenv installed
+# if you don't already have virtualenv installed
+pip install virtualenv

+# initialize the virtual environment
 python -m virtualenv env

-source env/Scripts/active # your activate may be in a slightly different location
+# your activate script may be in a slightly different location
+source env/Scripts/activate

+# install dependencies
 pip install -r requirements.txt
 ```